By Gurnam Singh | Opinion |

 By contrast, the transactional leadership associated with Donnad Trump and authoritarian leaders more generally, often externalises costs: disruption is reframed as innovation, and institutional strain treated as collateral damage.
 Such approaches may benefit individual leaders, but they weaken the systems they leave behind.
 Its successes may appear vivid, such as enforcing a deal through co-erosion or simple dishonesty, these are often fragile prone to breaking down.
 And when this occurs, the blame for failure tends to be directed elsewhere.

-The comparison between the strength that Ranjit Singh derived through his form but fair approach and that of Donnald Trump, is not simple a question virtue versus vice; It is about difference perceptions of strength.
-One understands power as something accumulated through restraint, justice, and service.
+The comparison between the strength that Ranjit Singh derived through his firm but fair approach and that of Donnald Trump, is not simply a question virtue versus vice, but about different perceptions of strength.
+One understands power as something to be accumulated through restraint, justice, and service.
 The other, like the school bully, treats power as something demonstrated through generating fear, pressure and visibility.

 Final Thoughts

-At a time when strong political leadership is increasingly identified with authoritarianism resulting in growing conflict at a time where humanity needs to unite to overcome the many problems we all face, most notably, the climate and energy crisis, conflict and violence, within and between countries and increasing global inequality, Maharaja Ranjit Singh offers an example of an alternative approach grounded in the miri–piri concept underpinned by sarbat da bhalla.
+At a time when strong political leadership is increasingly identified with authoritarianism resulting in growing conflict, humanity needs to unite.
+Maharaja Ranjit Singh offers an example of an alternative approach grounded in the miri–piri concept underpinned by sarbat da bhalla.

 Join the conversation on this story on Asia Samachar’s Facebook and Instagram pages.